7RU7H/CTFs/HackTheBox/Retired-Machines/Awkward/Awkward-Helped-Through.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6IiQocGluZyAtYyAzIDEwLjEwLjE0LjE1NCkiLCJpYXQiOjE2OTc4OTk2MzV9Cg.wMjUJXUna2mguO4bplntTtgX0GD8DBx6UlRtpzqvwwI
 ```

 Return the write up.
 I am an idiot and got carried away with not considering the bad characters again.
-Ippsec explain something I did not know about `awk` that it can also be used like a `grep`, because of this we can inject based off of terminating the `'/` with a `'`.
+Ippsec explained something I did not know about `awk` that it can also be used like a `grep`, because of this we can inject based off of terminating the `'/` with a `'`.

 ```js
 exec("awk '/" + user + "/' /var/www/private/leave_requests.csv" ...)